Penal transportation: Modern Russia

-The Russian government today still sends their convicts and political prisoners to prisons that echo those of the Soviet Union.
-The journey to these prisons and labor camps is long and arduous.
+The Russian penal system continues to include prisons that bear similarities to facilities used during the Soviet era.
+In some cases, prisoners are transferred over long distances to these facilities, which can make the journey lengthy and difficult.

 In many cases, the Russian penitentiary system utilizes special cars.
 These cars contain five large compartments and three smaller compartments.
 The larger car is 3.5 meters squared.
 The size of the larger car is approximately the same as normal Russian railcar spaces.
 The larger compartments have six and a half individual sleeping spaces.
 There are three bunks on each wall and a half bunk that goes between the two middle bunks.
 The half bunk is not full sized and prevents prisoners from standing up in the car.
 For food, prisoners are given dehydrated food three times a day and limited amounts of hot water to rehydrate their meals.
 Bedding is not provided nor are mattresses.
 During transit, prisoners do not have access to proper medical treatment.
 The medication that a prisoner would normally take is carried by guards.
 Transportation routes are often cyclical and prisoners do not know where they are going.
 This sense of unease and unknowing has been known to increase feelings of isolation.
 Prisoners have very limited access to toilets while on the trains, about every five to six hours.
 While the trains are stationary they have no access at all.
 This can be very difficult as trains often are kept at stations or train depots for extended periods of time.

 While traveling to and from train stations, prisoners are transported in vans.
 While the time spent in vans is usually shorter than the time spent in trains, the conditions are still quite bad.
 The vans normally have two larger compartments that can fit 10 prisoners.
 Within the compartments there is a smaller compartment that is used to keep "at risk" prisoners safe.
 The smaller compartment is known as a stakan and is smaller than 0.5 meter squared.

 In addition to poor transit conditions, prisoners are severely limited in their communication with the outside world.
 Prisoners are denied the right to communicate with their lawyers and families.
 This can be difficult for their families because they do not know where the prisoner is or what has happened to them.